Alert Icon Updates on 2020-21

 Live Online Training

-Participants must attend both sessions to qualify for CE hours.
+Participants must attend all sessions to qualify for CE hours.

-• Watching and trying to experience your partner’s needs as s/he is talking.
-This practice in active listening helps Social Workers improve hearing the wants and needs of clients
+- Watching and trying to experience your partner’s needs as s/he is talking.
+This practice of active listening helps Social Workers improve hearing the wants and needs of clients

-• Getting your own needs and wants met when the words and needs match
+- Getting your own needs and wants to be met when the words and needs match

-• Getting your own needs and wants met when the words and needs do not match
+- Getting your own needs and wants to be met when the words and needs do not match

 In the third component of the training, participants learn and practice active empathy via a series of increasingly complicated role-plays in small groups.
 Active empathy is an essential skill underlying the ability to take another person’s perspective and better communicate with them.
 During this component of the training, participants:

-• Live inside the stories of characters using 8-line scripts
+- Live inside the stories of characters using increasing 8-line scripts

 The final component of the training is a role-play in which participants utilize and practice all the skills learned during the entire training.
-This role-play is different than the others, because instead of playing other characters as you do in other components of the training (e.g. mental health professional, teacher, child, or parent that you played while learning active empathy), you will be playing your real life professional role.
+This role-play is different from the others because instead of playing other characters as you do in other components of the training (e.g. mental health professional, teacher, child, or parent that you played while learning active empathy), you will be playing your real-life professional role.
 For example, you will be yourself as a Social Worker interacting with a patient (played by another social work professional).

 Learning Objectives